ssenmosip/mosip-temp-documentation/MOSIP-Data-Architecture.md

 * All personally identifiable information like name, age, gender, address etc and other sensitive information must be stored in an encrypted form
 * All personally identifiable information must be signed and stored along with the encrypted data
 * Database code must not have any business logic.
-For example stored procedures must not be used.
+For example stored procedures must not be used
+* Documents and images must not be stored in a database table.
+They must be stored in a file system
 * No business logic applied at database level other than Primary / Unique key, Not null and foreign keys must be present in the database code.
-Foreign keys are applied within the same database, if a table is referenced in another database then no FK is applied.
+Foreign keys are applied within the same database, if a table is referenced in another database then no FK is applied
 * Database specific features like triggers, DB functions like sequence generators etc must not be used in MOSIP.
 This avoids vendor lock-in
 * Keys (primary, foreign...) must be a random number and not be generated based on the record data.
 This improves privacy
 * Direct queries on the database by a human must not be made.
-Database administrators must ensure this control during setup.
+Database administrators must ensure this control during setup
 * All DDL, DML and DQL statements must follow ANSI standards
 * Database must be setup in UTF-8 file format to support multiple languages
 * Only following datatypes must be used